 While we’re undoubtedly well-meaning, certain comments can be better left unsaid.
 Blurting out a less-than-sensitive remark, according to Mindy Beth Lipson, a Phoenix psychologist, occurs because, “I think people are just scared and nervous and don’t know how to respond.
 There might be several reasons, the first being it brings up their own mortality.
 Some people also just lack empathy.”

-The following are several remarks to eliminate from your vernacular when talking with people faced with a medical crisis:
+The following are several remarks to eliminate from your vernacular when talking with people faced with an ongoing health concern:

 - “My brother had a similar diagnosis and was ill for many months.”
 Discussing negative accounts about someone with an identical diagnosis is a surefire way to bring the person’s spirits down.
 Instead, understand that each person experiences health conditions in their own ways, and focus on the positives the individual you’re speaking to has achieved.